jianlilab/jianlilab.github.io/index.md

 group: home
 ---

-# <span style = "font-size: 80%">Welcome to Learning and Decision-making Lab!
+# <span style = "font-size: 60%"> Learning and Decision-making Lab

-We are part of [School of Psychological and Cognitive Sciences](http://psy.pku.edu.cn) at [Peking University](http://pku.edu.cn).
+We are part of [the School of Psychological and Cognitive Sciences](https://www.psy.pku.edu.cn/english/index.htm) and [the IDG McGovern Institute for Brain Research](https://mgv.pku.edu.cn/english/index.htm) at [Peking University](https://english.pku.edu.cn/).

 Research in the lab is focused on discovering the cognitive and neural mechanisms of reinforcement learning and decision-making.

-We are located in Wangkezhen Building at Peking University.

-**Note: this website is still under construction, not a public released one.**